Developer Guide

 Publish BPMN model in LDAS

-An External API user can publish a BPMN model.
-Currently, models can only be published in LDAS through an API call.
+In LDAS, BPMN models can only be published through an API call, and this action is restricted to users who hold the Registered API User role.
+This role must be explicitly assigned within LDAS to enable access to the publishing endpoint.
 Using the URL provided in the table below, you can generate an authorization token and a refresh token to publish the model in LDAS.

 URL <LDAS DNS>/api/user/authentication/external/user